Early results are promising from coronavirus-vaccine testing in Seattle

 The initial results cover the first 57 days post-injection, and from healthy volunteers 18 to 55 years old enrolled in Seattle and at Emory University in Atlanta.
 Participants received two vaccinations in varying doses, 28 days apart.
 Immune response increased with vaccine dosage and the number of shots.

-More than half of participants reported side effects, including fatigue, chills, headaches and pain at the injection site.
+More than half of participants reported side effects, including fever, fatigue, chills, headaches and pain at the injection site.
 For three participants in the highest-dose group, those side effects were severe.
 Researchers said earlier that the highest dose is being eliminated from subsequent trials.

+The high rate of side effects is concerning, said Mark Slifka, an immunologist and vaccine expert at Oregon Health & Science University who was not involved in the study.
+At the intermediate dose, about 40 percent of people reported a fever over 100 degrees.

+“These are healthy young people,” he said.
+“We don’t know yet if it will be better or worse in the elderly population.”

-The experimental vaccine is being developed by Moderna, and the National Institute of Allergy and Infectious Disease.
+The experimental vaccine is being developed by Moderna and the National Institute of Allergy and Infectious Disease.
 It is based on a new approach to vaccines that uses bits of genetic material from a virus to invoke an immune response.
 The coronavirus injections contain the RNA code for the spike protein the virus uses to invade human cells.

+Any effective vaccine needs to confer long-lasting immunity, and it’s not clear yet whether RNA vaccines can deliver on that count, Slifka said.
+Tests of a similar vaccine against influenza showed immunity waned within four to six months.

+The initial results show that two shots are necessary to trigger a strong immune response, but how long it lasts isn’t known since the results only extend about a month past the volunteers’ booster shots.

+Jackson herself remains cautious.
+“It’s not a slam dunk,” she said.
+“I’m humbled by decades of studying flu vaccines, and their efficacy is only about 50 percent.”

 A phase 2 trial, which delves more deeply into the safety of the vaccine and the immune response it provokes, began enrollment in late May.
-A phase 3 trial, designed to find out if the vaccine actually protects people from infection, is set to begin later this month.
+A phase 3 trial, designed to find out if the vaccine actually protects people from infection, is set to begin later this month with 30,000 volunteers.

 Seattle-area residents who are interested in participating in the vaccine trials can find out more and register at corona.kpwashingtonresearch.org.